 Afonso was hosted by the Goa Book Club, which meets at the Broadway Book Centre, on 18th June Road (near Raga and Rock).
 This meeting was held on Thursday, July 17, 2014 at 5 pm.

-Afonso is also the author or translator of a number of other books.
-These deal with subjects like Goan laws, the Hindus of Goa, panchayati raj, tourism, Goan family laws, an Italian-Konkani dictionary, and even a response to Portugal’s greatest poets in Camoean verse.
+Hindus of Goa, panchayati raj, tourism, Goan family laws, an Italian-Konkani dictionary, and even a response to Portugal's greatest poets in Camoean verse.

 Also of interest, might be another of his books on Goa family laws also published by Broadway).
 Goa's complex laws of succession and inventory, a legacy from Portuguese times here, got a new translation, with a release of a book on the topic by Ave Cleto Afonso.

-Published by Broadway Book Centre of Panjim, The ‘Portuguese’ Law of Goa: Succession & inventory is a 448-page large sized book and is priced at Rs 995.
+The 'Portuguese' Law of Goa: Succession & inventory is a 448-page large sized book and is priced at Rs 995.

 English translation of the original

-The book contains English translation of the original text in Portuguese of selected articles of Código Civil Português of 1867 and of Código de Processo Civil of 1939, which are in force in Goa till date, besides some other material.
+Código de Processo Civil of 1939, which are in force in Goa till date, besides some other material.

 It seeks to provides access to the text of the current law, in a verbatim translation.
 The additional material consists of authoritative notations to most of the articles, texts of some law-decrees, orders, ordinances, enactments etc. (pre- and post-1961) to indicate the historical context of this law, and to facilitate the interpretation of some of the specific provisions of the two Codes.